codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ![Slide 2](http://i.imgur.com/dYvY5NKl.jpg)

-### Add Icons+Text to SlidingTabLayout
+### Add Icons+Text to TabLayout

-Since we are using `SpannableString` to add icons to `SlidingTabLayout`, it becomes easy to have text next to the icons by manipulating the `SpannableString` object.
+Since we are using `SpannableString` to add icons to `TabLayout`, it becomes easy to have text next to the icons by manipulating the `SpannableString` object.

 ```java
 @Override